 In 1993, Aline Rebeaud, a young painter, arrived by chance at a psychiatric hospital in the south of Vietnam.
 She was instantly touched by this boy, chained and alone in the corner, who had been given just a few days left to live.
 With heart, liver and lung problems, Thanh was in a terrible state.
 Confronted by this boy, Aline Rebeaud could not stand by and do nothing.
 She took him to the hospital and watched over the boy, day and night, for three months.
 She was given the name “Tim” by the patients – “heart” in Vietnamese.

 The third center of Maison Chance was inaugurated in January 2011.
 Village Chance or the ‘Lucky Village’ is the first apartment complex in Vietnam to be adapted to persons with disabilities.
-The cost of rent is low compared to market value.
+The cost of rent is low compared to the market value.
 Unlike many other buildings, this one was specifically designed to allow easy wheelchair access, even in heavy rain.
-The Lucky Village is also home to a swimming pool used for hydrotherapy, a primary school, a restaurant run by the beneficiaries of Maison Chance and a day care center.
+The Lucky Village is also home to a swimming pool used for hydrotherapy, a primary school, a restaurant run by Maison Chance beneficiaries and a day care center.

 The three centers, situated within 1km of each other, are recognizable by their blue color, a symbol of hope.